tresorit/cwac-endless/README.markdown

 Version
 -------
-This is version v1.0 of this module.
-Booyah!
+This is version v1.1 of this module.
+It should be backwards-compatible with v1.0, with only added methods.

-(note: not to be confused with [OUYA](http://www.ouya.tv/))

 Demo
 ----